pteraxor/Conjure-Animals-Helper-Module-for-Foundry-VTT-/README.md

 The GM can also specify which actors to use.
 By default, all animals explicitly mentioned in the **Conjure Animals** spell are loaded.

 ![Actor Choice](assets/actor_select.PNG)

+### Troubleshooting

+- after loading a new compendium, try refreshing if things are acting strange.
+It cannot aut reload, because it needs to take the time to populate everything
+- If nothing is loaded, try loading another compendium, and loading back to default one afterwards.